DiligentGraphics/DiligentEngine/README.md

   * Exact same client code for all supported platforms and rendering backends
     * No `#if defined(_WIN32)` ... `#elif defined(LINUX)` ... `#elif defined(ANDROID)` ...
     * No `#if defined(D3D11)` ... `#elif defined(D3D12)` ... `#elif defined(OPENGL)` ...
-  * Exact same HLSL shaders run on all platforms and all back-ends
+  * Exact same HLSL shaders (VS, PS, GS, HS, DS, CS) run on all platforms and all back-ends
 * High performance
 * Modular design
   * Components are clearly separated logically and physically and can be used as needed